Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 In the following example, we mimic the behavior of unique pointers.
 It has a __moveinit__ function (see line 1), which moves the pointer (?? better wording).
 In line 2 `take_ptr(p^)` the ownership of the `p` value is passed to another function take_ptr.
 Any subsequent use of p (as in line 3) gives the `error: use of uninitialized value 'p' - p is no longer valid here!`

+>Note: to type a ^ on a NLD(Dutch) Belgian keyboard, tap 2x on the key next to the P-key.

 See `transfer_owner.mojo`:
 ```py
 struct UniquePointer: